PIF and Acwa Power to develop 3GW wind projects

 - Al-Khushaybi: 1,500MW

-The respective project companies that have been formed for the three projects are Buraiq Renewable Energy Company, Moya Renewable Energy Company, and Nabah Renewable Energy Company.
+The respective project companies that have been formed for the three schemes are Buraiq Renewable Energy Company, Moya Renewable Energy Company and Nabah Renewable Energy Company.

 Acwa Power’s shareholding in each of the three projects is 35.1%.
 The PIF-backed Water & Electricity Holding Company (Badeel) owns 34.9% and Saudi Aramco Power Company (Sapco), a subsidiary of state majority-owned oil giant Saudi Aramco, owns the remaining shares.